zeelsheladiya/OurDB-Database/DOCS.md

 OurDB_Database.h to query_process.h .
 In the query processor your query gets some operation  on it and through these operations, it will be selected by three main modules.
 After the module operation if there is data for insertion or updation, it will write in encrypted form into the physical storage area.
 However , if there is data for viewing purpose then the module will perform operation on actual data and then present you in the form of string.

 #### Objectives Of The Project
-●	You don’t need to install this database to use.
+- You don’t need to install this database to use.
 It’s make this database super portable.
-●	You can make your own query syntax very easily . it’s make your query code super protected.
+- You can make your own query syntax very easily . it’s make your query code super protected.
-●	It has all data files in encrypted format.
+- It has all data files in encrypted format.
-●	You can connect this database with your application with just one line of code.
+- You can connect this database with your application with just one line of code.
-●	This database works in both application console and GUI.
+- This database works in both application console and GUI.
-●	Database import and export is super easy.
+- Database import and export is super easy.
-●	You can make a shared database without any connection string or any extra connection.
+- You can make a shared database without any connection string or any extra connection.
-●	You can add your own module in the database for the query process.
+- You can add your own module in the database for the query process.
-●	It’s very lite in terms of size.
+- It’s very lite in terms of size.
-●	To run this database you don’t need any extra speciﬁcation requirement in your system.
+- To run this database you don’t need any extra speciﬁcation requirement in your system.
 So it can work smoothly in low specs machines.

 ## Feasibility Study

-1. Financial Feasibility :
+### 1. Financial Feasibility
 It is too light weight and it doesn't need any high end requirements to run.
 So it can be too cheap or very affordable for all kinds of developers.

-3. Technical feasibility :
+### 2. Technical feasibility
 OurDB is a completely data operation based application.
-The main  technologies and tools that are associated with OurDB are , ●	C++ Compiler
+The main  technologies and tools that are associated with OurDB are ,

+- C++ Compiler

 This technology is freely available and technical skills required are manageable.
 From These it’s clear that the project OurDB is technically feasible.

-3. Resource and Time Feasibility :
+### 3. Resource and Time Feasibility
-Resource that are required for the OurDB project includes,
+Resource that are required for the OurDB project includes, C++ compiler, Space in physical disk to record the data, C and C++ supported environment

-1. C++ compiler
-2. Space in physical disk to record the data
-3. C and C++ supported environment

 ## Consideration
 1. Performance